The winter season brings with it many joyful events such as Christmas and New Year for most countries. It is truly a time to celebrate and enjoy.

 2. Apply Wax to the Paint Job

-You want to prevent ice from accumulating on the body of your vehicle.
-If there is snow or ice on your vehicle, there is a higher probability that your car will rust.
-This can be easily prevented by applying an extra layer of wax to the paintwork.
+You want to prevent dirt and salt from accumulating on the body of your vehicle.
+This can be easily prevented by applying an extra layer of wax to the paintwork after your car washes.

 The wax does not allow dirt to stick to the car and prevents the formation of rust.
 The areas where the car is most exposed, such as the chassis and the area near the wheels, require special care in winter.
 So don’t forget to get your car in shape just before the onset of winter.